 This coverage has no co-payments (or deductibles) and no waiting period.
 This means you can start using your insurance as soon as you land in Spain and need it.

 In addition to this, repatriation is included and Adeslas plans offer full coverage, including emergencies, consultations, diagnostic tests, surgeries (inpatient and outpatient), physical therapy, hospitalizations and more with a minimum coverage of €30,000.00.

 You can change or make adjustments to your plan no later than 3 business days before the policy’s start date, and it can only be canceled if your visa application has been rejected.
 In the event your visa does get rejected, you must send in proof of rejection (typically a letter from the Consulate) along with a written cancellation request.

 Visit their website and receive a non-binding quote on a health insurance plan that’s right for you.

 Full disclosure: Should you purchase a plan with SegurCaixa Adeslas, I will earn a commission at no additional cost to you.
-In return, you will receive a discount on the monthly rate with savings of upwards of 30€ per person (depending on age) and each plan comes with travel insurance (to be used outside of Spain and not in your home/passport country).
+In return, you will receive a discount on the monthly rate with savings of upwards of 30€ per person (depending on age) and each plan comes with travel insurance (on the condition that it is to be used outside of Spain and it cannot be used in your home/passport country).

-If you enjoy the content and topics discussed on my blog, making purchases through my affiliate links is the best way to support me directly.
-You will also be helping reduce the ever-increasing costs of running this website and allow me to create more great content like this guide and many others.
+If you enjoy the content and topics discussed on my blog, making purchases through my affiliate links or Buying Me a Coffee is the best way to support me directly.
+You will play a key role in helping me reduce the ever-increasing costs of running this website and allow me to create more great content.
 I greatly appreciate your support!